brandon-m-navarro/duolingo-chinese-anki-bridge/README.md

 ### Step 6: Create Card Types
 Almost there!
-Since we have four fields, we can create four different card templates.
+Since we have four fields, we can create four different CardTypes.

 To do this, go to Tools -> Manage Note Types in the toolbar.
 If you didn't change the name, your custom type was likely saved under a "Basic" profile.
 You can verify this by selecting it and clicking the Fields button.
 To avoid confusion, I recommend renaming it to something like 'Chinese'.